thefinitemonkey/Capstone-Project/README.md

 ## To Review

 * Clone this source code
-* The crimewatch keystore has a password of immapassword
+* The crimewatch keystore has a password of immapassword and alias of FiniteMonkeyKey
 * Target SDK is 27, minimum SDK is 21